mukunda-/steamidparser/README.md

 SteamID Parser
 ===

 This is a simple PHP library to parse and format Steam IDs.

+Compatible with 32-bit PHP builds.

 Usage example: